Yasu3D/saturn.yasu3d.art/docs/sat_format.md

 4    0    4    45   15   TOUCH.L0
 ```

-If `HOLD_START` is assigned to a scroll layer, all `HOLD_POINT` and `HOLD_END` objects part of the hold will automatically be assigned to the same one.
+If `HOLD_START` is assigned to a scroll layer, all `HOLD_POINT` and `HOLD_END` objects that are part of the hold will automatically be assigned to the same one.

 ```sat
 @OBJECTS